 It’s a good idea to make sure the intranet project team and executive sponsors are comfortable with all of the options you’re putting out there.
 This ensures everyone is ready to embrace whichever option employees choose.

-This may be the least glamorous way to involve users, but it’s one of the most critical for building an effective new intranet.
-Usually the content owners conduct the content inventories (sometimes referred to as “content audits”), guided by the intranet team.
-This can be a time consuming process, so be sure to start it early and provide plenty of support and coffee to the content owners who’ll be carrying out this activity.
+This may be the least glamorous way to engage employees in a new intranet, but it’s one of the most critical for building an effective new intranet.
+Usually, the content owners conduct the content inventories, sometimes referred to as content audits, guided by the intranet team.
+This can be time-consuming, so start it early and provide plenty of support and coffee to the content owners who’ll be carrying out this activity.

 Card sorting is a standard and common process for involving employees in developing an intranet information architecture (or site navigation) in a meaningful way.
 It’s a structured approach for gathering employee input on how to organize the information on your intranet, whether online or face-to-face.
 Card sorting can be an opportunity to involve a very large group of employees in a substantive way.
 You can read about Intranet Manager, Luke Mepham, and how he involved 1,200 global employees in card sorting exercise for an intranet redesign project.